 We all know that music makes us feel better!
+It has therapeutic characteristics that affect our body-mind-spirit in a way that nothing else can do!
+You actually don’t even have to hear the music around you; you can hear it in your head and have the same effect!!
+You can whistle it or hum it and have that wonderful serotonin flood your brain.
 It cheers us up, it calms us down, it brings back wonderful memories of love, childhood, holidays, vacations, and our whole lives.
 The field of music therapy has provided lots of wonderful information on this and so much more.

 - Music captivates and maintains attention — it stimulates & utilizes many parts of the brain.